cogitovsmachina/cogitovsmachina/README.md

 <h2>Other fun stuff to know</h2>

 - 🔬 I have been organizing technology communities like Androidtitlan, Startup Weekend CDMX and Verificado19s
+-
+- 🚀🚀 If you're alumni from DEVF, check out here our <a href="devf.la">HackLabs</a>

 <!-- - 📝 Working with me?
 Read the [Kike's User Manual](https://willbeheresomeday.org) -->